cse-vaibhav/Forecast-Green-Energy/README.md

 # Approach

-- Split the `datetiem` feature into
+- Split the `datetime` feature into

   - year
   - month